harishm17/study_buddy/README.md

 ## Overview

 **StudyBuddy** is a comprehensive learning platform designed for university students preparing for exams.
-Upload your lecture notes, textbooks, and past exams—let AI do the heavy lifting of creating study guides, practice problems, and mock exams tailored to your learning needs.
+Upload your lecture notes, textbooks, and past exams—let AI do the heavy lifting of creating study guides, practice problems, mock exams, and real-time voice coaching tailored to your learning needs.

 ### The Problem
 - Students struggle to synthesize information from multiple sources